 - Gather data: create a shared picture of what happened during the last retrospective (10 minutes)

 - Generate ideas: discuss what was successful and identify the hindrance to the success of the team (10 minutes)

 - Make a decision on what to do: determine the highest priority items to work on and assign measurable goals to them in order to get completed (15 minutes)

 - Close the retrospective: reflect on the retrospective and how to improve it and how to appreciate the achievement of the team and individual interactions (5 minutes)

 These are free retrospective tools that can be used by scrum teams for free to facilitate their retrospectives.
 The Scrum teams can use the retrospective tools to gather inputs, reflect, and retrospect.

-An example is Sinnaps, it is a free online team collaboration tool that supports the scrum team for their retrospective tasks.
-It is very easy to use, it supports Scrum, and it is effective for the planning of the scrum team.
+For instance, Sinnaps is a free online team collaboration tool that supports the scrum team for their retrospective tasks.
+It is very easy to use, it supports Scrum methodology, and it is effective for the planning of the scrum team.

 It is efficient for communicating and sharing vital information about team activities.
 Furthermore, it is cloud-based, thereby making it very reliable for the use of the Scrum teams in storing their plans.